LiberTEM/LiberTEM/docs/source/architecture.rst

 is already available locally.

 When taking care to avoid needless copying and buffering, we can achieve native throughput on each node.
-With NVMe SSDs, this means we can `process multiple gigabytes per second per node <performance>`_.
+With NVMe SSDs, this means we can :ref:`process multiple gigabytes per second per node <performance>`.

 Mathematical expression for applying masks